fojuth/fp-kata/README.md

 # fp-kata
-Experimental reimplementation of Ramda functions
+Experimental reimplementation of Ramda functions.
+This is not a one-to-one implementation, e.g. `equals` does not support other types than `Number`.

+I'm doing this to practice JS, FP and have fun :)

 ## Function list
 | Function | Implemented? |